In this page

 3. Add the list to your Confluence Cloud site's IP allowlist.

-• If your Confluence is on a Free license plan, archiving is not supported at all.
-You need a Standard or Premium plan which supports the archiving feature.
+• Your Confluence site is on the Free license plan, which does not support archiving.
+You need at least the Standard plan to support it.
 (This is a limitation imposed by Confluence, not a limitation of the Better Content Archiving app.)

 • You are trying to archive a blog post.
-Archiving blog posts is not supported by Confluence, but you can still use the "delete" automation action in this case.
+Archiving blog posts is not supported by Confluence.
+(You can still use the "delete" automation action on blog posts.)

 Questions?